ronoaldo/techpack/README.md

 #### Maximum number of Forceload Blocks per player

 Default value is 12.</br>
-I higher number allows to build larger farms and machines which keep loaded, but increases the server load, too.</br>
+A higher number allows to build larger farms and machines which keep loaded, but increases the server load, too.</br>
 But the areas are only loaded when the player is online.</br>
 To be able to use e.g. 12 forceloaded blocks per player, the pararamter 'max_forceloaded_blocks' in 'minetest.conf' has to be ajusted.</br>